-29. In the present case, the difference between Trusts and Wakfs appear to have been overlooked and the High Court has passed orders without taking into consideration the fact that the Charity in our view, it would 30.
-In these circumstances, be in the interest of all concerned to maintain the status quo and to restrain all those in management Wakf properties from alienating and/or encumbering the Wakf properties during the pendency of the proceedings before this Court.
-The order of Court staying the operation the High judgment has led to the revival of interim orders which have rendered such stay otiose.
+Hon'ble Mr. Justice Altamas Kabir pronounced the orders of the Bench comprising His Lordship, Hon'ble Mr. Justice J. Chelameswar and Hon'ble Mr. Justice Ranjan Gogoi.
+In terms of the signed order, in our view, it would be in the interest of all concerned to maintain the status quo and to restrain all those in management of the Wakf properties from alienating and/or encumbering the Wakf 25 properties during the pendency of the proceedings before this Court.
+The order of the High Court staying the operation of its judgment has led to the revival of interim orders which have rendered such stay otiose.
 The said order of stay cannot also be continued during the pendency of these proceedings in its present form.

-Commissioner would not ordinarily have any jurisdiction to manage the Wakf properties.

-31. Accordingly, at this stage, we direct that in relation to Wakf properties, as distinct from Trusts created by Muslims, all concerned, including the Charity Commissioner, Mumbai, shall not permit any of the persons in management of such Wakf properties to either encumber or alienate any of the properties under their management, till a decision is rendered in the pending Special Leave Petitions.
+Accordingly, at this stage, we direct that in relation to Wakf properties, as distinct from Trusts created by Muslims, all concerned, including the Charity Commissioner, Mumbai, shall not permit any of the persons in management of such Wakf properties to either encumber or alienate any of the properties under their management, till a decision is rendered in the pending Special Leave Petitions.
+(Sheetal Dhingra) (Juginder Kaur) COURT MASTER Assistant Registrar [Signed reportable order is placed on the file]